Svkwizz/arm26_HMI/README.md

 Assistive Torque Simulation: Simulates exosuit assistance for movement.
 Metabolic Cost Estimation: Evaluates energy expenditure with and without assistance.
 Inverse and Forward Dynamics: Implements real-world physics for arm movement.
+#amr26_utilities comtain the different modules that are being used in main_arm26_withBCI code.
+#BiCurNet_anant_240_1600 contain utilitites for bicurnet Model
+#Geometry folder contains the geometry files for arm26_model
 ![image](https://github.com/user-attachments/assets/9182706c-dbd4-4874-89a4-c5e103865d36)